 APPE Region and Rotation Assignment

-Students are assigned their 4th APPE region in one the following manners:
+Students are assigned their 4th year APPE region in one of the following manners:

-Assignments are made at admission with limited opportunities to swap 2+2 campus location during the 2nd professional year (process handled through UGACOP Student Affairs)
+• Assignments are made on admission with limited opportunities to swap 2+2 campus locations (process handled through UGACOP Office of Student Affairs)

-Assignments are made at the beginning of the third professional year based upon the APPE Regional Matching System Policy
+• Assignments are made at the beginning of the 3rd year based upon the APPE Regional Matching System Policy.

 Information for Current and Prospective Preceptors